MargiPandya27/DDIM_fast_scheduler/README.md

-# DDIM Fast Image Generation
+# Prompt Adaptive DDIM Scheduler

 A Python package for fast image generation using DDIM (Denoising Diffusion Implicit Models) with adaptive step scheduling.
 This project demonstrates how to optimize diffusion models for speed while maintaining quality.